Alexandra Feigin

 Alexandra Feigin (Александра Фейгин; born 22 December 2002) is a Bulgarian figure skater.
-She is a two-time Sofia Trophy champion (2019, 2020), the 2019 Denkova-Staviski Cup champion, the 2018 Crystal Skate of Romania champion, and a five-time Bulgarian national champion (2016, 2018–2020, 2022).
+She is a two-time Sofia Trophy champion (2019, 2020), the 2019 Denkova-Staviski Cup champion, the 2018 Crystal Skate of Romania champion, and a six-time Bulgarian national champion (2016, 2018–19, 2022, 2024–25).

+Personal life

+Feigin was born on December 22, 2002 in Jerusalem, Israel.
+She moved with her parents to Sofia, Bulgaria at a young age.

 Career

 Early years

-Feigin started learning to skate in 2009.
-She began appearing internationally for Bulgaria in 2010.
+Feigin started learning to skate in 2009 at the age of five due to her father, a former hockey player, constantly bringing her to the rink with him.
+In 2010, Feigin began training under coaches, Andrei and Ina Lutai.
+That same year, she began competing internationally for Bulgaria.
 From November 2013 through February 2016, she competed in the advanced novice ranks.

 Her ISU Junior Grand Prix (JGP) debut came in August 2016.
 In March, she competed at the 2017 World Junior Championships in Taipei, Taiwan.
 She was ranked 25th in the short program and missed the cutoff for the free skate.

 Feigin qualified to the final segment at the 2018 World Junior Championships in Sofia, Bulgaria; she finished fifteenth overall after placing seventeenth in the short program and fifteenth in the free skate.